Meet the 2021-2022

 Becky Anderson is a 2010 School of Business Accounting alumni and a Certified Internal Auditor.
 She has served on the School of Business Alumni Chapter since 2014 and on the Alumni Association from 2018-2020.
 While at Mason, she was a member of the softball team, Student-Athlete Advisory Council, and NCAA certification committee.
 Becky currently works as a Lead Associate in Financial Operational Risk at Fannie Mae.
 She also owns a softball coaching business in which she works to transform local youth softball organizations and empower young women to become leaders on and off the field.

-Chair of the Program & Events Committee
+Chair of the Program and Events Committee

 Chair of the Outreach Committee